Skip to main content Skip to navigation

 By the end of the module, students should be able to:

-• Critically evaluate and design customer experiences for eCommerce platforms
+• Critically evaluate customer engagement strategies and recommend improvements for complex eCommerce environments

-• Propose data analytics methodologies and approaches to derive actionable customer insights
+• Assess data analytics methodologies and their application in deriving actionable customer insights

 Indicative reading list